 Beyond his exemplary work for social justice, Eric contributes to the education of emerging social workers as an adjunct professor and clinical instructor at the University of Maryland.
-He has been honored by students as the Teacher of the Year and by staff as a SWCOS Hero at the 25th Anniversary of the program.
-Wherever he goes he brings a passion of energy that inspires and challenges each of us to be better social workers.
+Students have honored him as the Teacher of the Year and by staff as a SWCOS Hero at the 25th Anniversary of the program.
+Wherever he goes, he brings a passion of energy that inspires and challenges each of us to be better social workers.
 Join us in congratulating Eric Jackson!

 Social Work Practice With African Americans In Urban Environments, authored by contributors from Morgan State University School of Social Work.